Trump's extraordinary tariffs

-Unlike the punitive tariffs that the United States frequently imposes on “dumped” or unfairly subsidised goods from specified countries, Trump’s steel and aluminium measures would apply to all countries.
+Unlike the punitive tariffs that the United States frequently imposes on “dumped” or unfairly subsidized goods from specified countries, Trump’s steel and aluminum measures would apply to all countries.

-Trump’s tariffs cover a broad range of steel and aluminium products, suggesting they are not being applied conservatively.
+Trump’s tariffs cover a broad range of steel and aluminum products, suggesting they are not being applied conservatively.

 Safeguard tariffs are legal under World Trade Organization (WTO) rules, but the checks and balances on them are weak.